 In any Florida divorce, all marital property must be divided between the divorcing couple.
 Florida is an “equitable distribution” state, meaning the property division must be fair under the circumstances.
 In practice, this may not mean exactly equal.
 If one or both parties to the divorce owns an interest in a business, that business may be one of the more significant assets subject to division in the divorce.
-Unfortunately, unlike bank accounts, houses, and cars, establishing the value of a business can be challenging and open to dispute.
+Unfortunately, unlike bank accounts, houses, and cars, valuing a business for divorce can be challenging and open to dispute.
 If you or your spouse owns a business, you need to understand the basics of business valuation in a Florida divorce.

-Before we reach the point of actually valuing a business, though, there are certain questions that need to be asked, including:
+Before we reach the point of actual Florida business valuation, though, there are certain questions that need to be asked, including:

 - Is the business marital property?